-Thinking of Greenland probably conjures up images of frozen tundra, polar bears roaming around snowy hills, icebergs, whales and Inuit culture.
+Thinking of Greenland probably conjures up images of the northern lights over frozen tundra, roaming polar bears, icebergs and Inuit culture.

-We love Greenland and think it’s a unique country that people sometimes misundersandd.
-So we wanted to share some fun facts about the world’s largest island (hidden fun fact #1 right here) to inspire you to make a dream trip a reality, or at least spark your interest...
+We love this jewel of the north and hope you will too!
+This is a captivating country that people sometimes misunderstand.
+So we wanted to share some fun Greenland facts about the world’s largest island (hidden fact #1 right here) to spark your interest, or inspire you to make your dream trip a reality.

-Before we dazzle you with cool facts about Greenland, let’s start with a quick-fire bonus round of essential facts about this country:
+Before you're dazzled with fun facts about Greenland, let’s begin with a quick-fire bonus round of essential facts about this country:

 - Greenland's closest European neighbour is Iceland.

-- The country is technically part of Denmark, but is autonomous with its own domestic government.
+- The country is technically part of Denmark, but has home rule with its own domestic government.

-- Greenland's capital is Nuuk, a small settlement of 18,000 inhabitants.
+- Greenland's capital is Nuuk, a small settlement of around 18,000 inhabitants.

-- The people are called Greenlanders, of whom almost 90% are Inuit, and their official language is Greenlandic.
+- The locals are called Greenlanders, and 90% are Inuit.
+Their official language is Greenlandic.

 - Greenlanders also speak Danish and English.